madeleinejdavis/interiors.madeleinedavis.com/README.md

 # Mission

 As a designer and professional organizer, my mission is to be your champion when your belongings or space has overwhelmed you.
-My goal is to make every space a unique, organized and well designed home.
-We will work together to organize, modernize and pair down your belongings; to turn your space into a clean and functional environment.
-We will take an honest look at your home aspirations and its potential.
+My goal is to make every space a unique, organized and well designed environment.
+We will work together to organize, modernize and pare down your belongings; to turn your space into a clean and functional home.
+We will take an honest look at your aspirations and create a space where they can be realized.
 Whether we tackle one closet, one room or an entire house, I will help you reach those goals and stay on budget.
-It will be a messy and creative process, full of problems to be solved, but I will help you create, design and execute your dream home.
+It will be a messy and creative process, full of problems to be solved, but I will help you create, design and execute your dream space.

 # Services

 My services range from the macro to the micro.
-I work on entire home renovations, closet and moving organization, and everything in-between.
-We can clean and organize your existing possessions or start from scratch, or a mixture of the two.
+I work on entire home renovations, closet organization, moving projects, and everything in-between.
+We can clean, organize and rearrange your existing possessions or start from scratch, or a mixture of the two.
+Initial consultations are free.
 So let’s talk and figure out how best we can work together.
-Initial consultations are free.

 # Projects